nkernis/blog.noahkernis.com/content/posts/itp/1_spring_2020/critical_objects/03_inal_project_proposal/index.md

 	- RFID ID/tag worn at work to get into rooms.
 To use, person must enter BG (integrated into tag?) and it open if in certain range.

 * B) DIY insulin
-	- DIY survival kit made only from medical waste fro, having T1D
+	- DIY survival kit made only from medical waste from having T1D
+	-

 * C) Insulin access
 	- Home router, bandwidth is determined by bg of one person.
+	-

 * D) Invisible to others
 	- Shirt/mesh that lightly shocks person in response to a body metric(?).
 Person must do something to stop it.
 Repeatedly happens.
+	-

 * E) Control over self/body
 	- Cookie jar that opens an amount in relation to bg of person (in house or each individual?)
+	-

 * F) Misunderstood disease
 	-

 ## Research